Self-similar real trees defined as fixed-points and their geometric properties: Applications

-\begin{rem} {\bf 1)} For $k = 2$, almost surely, the process $\mathcal Z$ has $\gamma$-H{\"o}lder continuous path for any $\gamma < \alpha_2 = \beta$ \cite[Theorem 1.1]{legalcu}.
-We think that this remains true for all $k \geq 3$, that is, the function $\mathcal Z$ is a good encoding of the tree.
-However, a proof using the Kolmogorov--Chentsov theorem as in \cite{legalcu} seems difficult.
+\noi \textsc{Remark}. {\bf 1)} For $k = 2$, almost surely, the process $\sZ$ has $\gamma$-H{\"o}lder continuous path for any $\gamma < \alpha_2 = \beta$ \cite[Theorem 1.1]{legalcu}.
+We think that this remains true for all $k \geq 3$, that is, the function $\sZ$ is a good encoding of the tree.
+However, we do not pursue this here.

 \noi {\bf 2)} Let $L_n$ be the set of chords inserted at time $n$.
-By Proposition~\ref{prop:degrees} $\sD(\cT_{\mathcal Z}) = \{1, 2, k\}$, and it is not hard to see that $\overline{\bigcup_{n \geq 1} L_n}$ is indeed a $k$-angulation of the disk: every connected component in its complement is a convex $k$-gon with vertices on the circle. \end{rem}
+By Proposition~\ref{prop:degrees}, $\sD(\cT_{\sZ}) = \{1, 2, k\}$, and it is not hard to see that $\overline{\bigcup_{n \geq 1} L_n}$ is indeed a $k$-angulation of the disk: every connected component in its complement is a convex $k$-gon with vertices on the circle.